 Top 5 vocabulary games

-It has been well documented that vocabulary is learnt far more effectively if pupils encounter it regularly and in varied ways.
+It’s been well documented that vocabulary is learnt far more effectively if pupils encounter it regularly and in varied ways.
 In fact, studies in to how to teach vocabulary effectively suggest that on average, a pupil needs to encounter a word on 7 different occasions before it is securely learnt.
 Playing games is a great way to increase vocabulary exposure, so try these out and let us know what you think.

 This is a really simple game to enable students to become active participants in their vocabulary revision.
 Here’s how to use it in your classroom:

 1. Pre-select words in a category.
-For example if you are teaching plants to KS3 students, you may select the words: nutrient; stem; xylem; photosynthesis; chlorophyll.
+For example if you are teaching plants to KS3 students, you may select the words: nutrient, stem, xylem, photosynthesis, chlorophyll.